-This is the southernmost of the GCC 100 climbs that are located in Scotland.
-This one is special.
-In addition to its scenic beauty, we pass through the highest village in Scotland on our way to the summit.
+This is the southernmost of the GCC 100 climbs in Scotland.
+This one is special: In addition to its scenic beauty, we pass through the highest village in Scotland on our way to the summit.

-This is a gorgeous, bucket list-worthy climb that winds its way through a canyon which was covered by heather in purple bloom when we rode through and up it in September, 2018.
+This is a gorgeous, bucket list-worthy climb that winds its way through a canyon that was covered by heather in purple bloom when we rode up in September 2018.

-Share the road; purple blooms of heather on the hillsides (km 9)
+Purple blooms of heather on the hillsides (km 9).

 Steepest ½ kilometer begins at kilometer 5.7 (8.6%)